 Mental health has become an epidemic in today’s society and with more and more people having trouble accessing the services they need they often go untreated.

-FACT: There are a lack of mental health service providers and more and more people are turning to the internet to access counseling supports they require and there are positive results documented by people accessing these supports.
+FACT: There is a lack of mental health service providers and more and more people are turning to the internet to access counseling supports they require and there are positive results documented by people accessing these supports.
 This is great news for those individuals who are struggling and may need services sooner rather than later

 ONLINE THERAPY; NOT FOR EVERYONE

-COGNITIVE BEHAVIORIAL THERAPY; PUTTING THE PIECES TOGETHER
+COGNITIVE BEHAVIORAL THERAPY; PUTTING THE PIECES TOGETHER

 The most common form of online therapy today is Cognitive Behavioral Therapy (CBT).
 This type of talk therapy is used to help patients understand the thoughts and feelings that influence their behavior and is used to treat mild depression, phobias, panic disorder, anxiety and addictions to name a few disorders.

 There is research that shows accessing Cognitive Behavioural Therapy online can be just as beneficial as a face-to-face appointment with a therapist.
-Most of these studies however have been done on actual patients who have accessed online counseling themselves and there continues to be more data research completed to substantiate the benefits or disadvantages of accessing therapy online so for now you will have to be the best judge of character in terms of whether this may be an option for you explore.
+Most of these studies, however, have been done on actual patients who have accessed online counseling themselves and there continues to be more data research completed to substantiate the benefits or disadvantages of accessing therapy online so, for now, you will have to be the best judge of character in terms of whether this may be an option for you explore.

 ADVANTAGES TO ACCESSING ONLINE COUNSELING